 Hiding Behind Small Talk

-Glued To A Screen
+Glued to a Screen

-Using Humor As A Shield
+Using Humor as a Shield

 A painful topic comes up, and you immediately change the subject of the conversation or crack jokes about it.
-Let’s be honest – we’ve all done this from time to time.
-When you do this, you’re attempting to hide your anxiety and discomfort.
+Let’s be honest – we’ve all done this occasionally.
+You’re attempting to hide your anxiety and discomfort when you do this.

 Avoiding People

 You used to be excited about social events, but you’ve started to avoid them.
 Although you might not realize it, you’re pushing people away.
-Spending time alone means that you don’t need to pretend to be happy for other people if you’re feeling sad.
+Spending time alone means you don’t need to pretend to be happy for other people if you’re feeling sad.

-Pretending To Be Happy – How To Stop
+Pretending to Be Happy – How to Stop

 Get Real About Your Personal Life

-Find The Help You Need
+Find the Help You Need

 A qualified therapist will be able to recognize signs of depression.
-They will know if you are simply feeling down or need more intensive treatment.
+They will know if you are feeling down or need more intensive treatment.

 Shift Your Focus